 Find out now how to get the Iran visa on arrival as well as how to apply for the e visa Iran (article updated for 2021).
 We have travelled to Iran twice already and guarantee you, the visa to Iran is simpler than people think!

-PS – due to the Coronavirus pandemic, the Islamic Republic of Iran is not accepting visa applications.
-As soon as there are any updates on the matter, we will share it in here.
+PS – On October 2021 Iran officially opened its borders to tourists.
+Travellers must be fully vaccinated with an authorised vaccine (approved by WHO) and have a negative PCR test made up to 96h prior to arrival.
 Don’t forget to follow us on Instagram as we are always updating on the latest travel news.
 Also, you may like to read Which countries are open for tourism now.

 Many people give up on travelling to Iran particularly because they think that getting the visa to Iran is complicated.
 However, we bring good news!
 Today, the process of getting the Iran tourist visa is actually simpler the most people think.
 Surely, there are a few requirements and precautions to take when applying for the Iranian e-visa as well as getting the visa on arrival in Iran, but we will outline everything in this article.